-Additionally, predictions estimate that number to rise to 82 million people by 2030 and 152 million by 2050.
+Additionally, estimates predict that 82 million people will develop dementia by 2030 and 152 million by 2050.

 Dementia brings a host of critical social and financial concerns, from treatment to the social cost.
 Furthermore, this disease leaves severe physical, emotional, and economic strain on loved ones and caregivers.

 Failing to diagnose older adults with depression correctly can have devastating consequences.
-Unrecognized or untreated depression is the most common cause of senior suicide.
+For example, unrecognized or untreated depression is the most common cause of senior suicide.

-According to the CDC, over 18% of suicides in 2013 were elders 85 and older, which is a startling percentage because older adults account for 13% of the country’s population.
+According to the CDC, over 18% of suicides in 2013 were among elders 85 and older, a startling percentage considering older adults account for 13% of the country’s population.

-Furthermore, these figures are why greater awareness and funding for mental health for seniors is so critical and should extend beyond National Mental Health Month.
+Furthermore, these figures are why greater awareness and funding for seniors’ mental health is critical and should extend beyond National Mental Health Month.

 Signs of suicide include: